enriqueescobar-askida/Kinito.Revolution.Sql/README.md

 # MS SQL Server `SqlToXlsToR`

-Each BD type has its own specefications, in this case the use MS SQL Server.
-We are using the `ODBC Connector` to ineract with it.
+Each BD type has its own specifications, in this case the use MS SQL Server.
+We are using the `ODBC Connector` to interact with it.
+Please note that prior to `MS SQL Server 2016` this was the way to interact with `MS SQL Server` databases.

 ## MS SQL Server `ODBC` setup